MVC-5/5sherpas/README.md

 - Modal popup for more context and ideas for challenges
 - User keyword selection to refine profile
 - Expanding all categories in the DB
-- A helpful "yak" that also acts as a setup guide
+- A helpful "Yak" that also acts as a setup guide
 - Add a storytelling about the app on the landing page

 ## License